Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

-The methods proposed in the papers are supervised, unsupervised, semi-supervised and visualisations.
-The most popular method is unsupervised learning, followed by supervised learning and visualisations, as shown in Figure~\ref{fig:tech}.
-This may be due to money laundering being very uncommon, resulting in highly skewed data sets with very few labelled observations.
-In addition, criminals try to evade detection by changing tactics.
-The performance of (supervised) models trained on historical data can therefore decrease over time~\cite{bockel2023fraud}.
+The methods in the literature are supervised, unsupervised, semi-supervised and visualisations.
+The most popular method is unsupervised learning, followed by supervised learning and visualisations, as shown in Table~\ref{tab:literature-2}.
+The popularity of unsupervised learning may be due to money laundering being very uncommon, resulting in highly skewed data sets with very few labelled observations~\citep{akoglu2015graph}.
+Due to limited resources to investigate the massive amounts of transactions, most transactions are left unlabelled~\citep{van2023catchm,DBLP:journals/corr/abs-1009-6119}.
+In addition, criminals try to evade detection by continuously changing tactics~\citep{baesens2015fraud,DBLP:journals/corr/abs-1009-6119}, making historically patterns less relevant for future predictions~\citep{10.1214/ss/1042727940}.
+The performance of (supervised) models trained on historical data can therefore decrease over time~\citep{bockel2023fraud}.

-Additionally, we remark that most supervised methods could be classified as semi-supervised.
-Since not all money laundering transactions are detected, there are cases in the \textit{legitimate} data that are actually money laundering.
-However, we follow the classification as represented in the papers, not using our personal interpretation of the problem.
+Table~\ref{tab:literature-2} indicates that half of the papers rely on manual feature engineering.
+These manual features include classic network centrality measures (degree, betweenness etc.) and summary statistics of the transactions in the nodes' ego-network.
+The second most popular method is clustering, which is used broadly in two ways.
+First, clustering for visualisations mitigates visual cluttering and allows the the selection detail shown.
+Second, clusters are used for feature engineering.
+Next to manual feature engineering and clustering, rule-based methods are still frequently used.
+This illustrates that the current literature heavily relies on expert knowledge.
+Hence, there is an opportunity to further develop data-driven machine learning methods in anti-money laundering.

+The evolution of methods used over time, as presented in Figure~\ref{fig:disttechyear_detail}, shows that the earliest research relied almost exclusively on rule-based systems and manual feature engineering.
+These remain popular approaches to this day.
+From 2018 onward, we see the application of deep learning methods based on shallow representations and graph neural networks.
+Especially the use of GNNs has seen a spike in 2022.

+The downstream methods used for classification have also evolved.
+Popular methods are tree-based, clustering, anomaly detection and logistic regression.
+SVM-based methods were popular until 2019, while neural networks were only used in AML as of 2020.
+These are often recurrent neural networks to incorporate the temporal aspect~\citep{xia2021novel, zhang2021dyngraphtrans,mohan2022improving,li2022transactional}.

+Key to these methods is how the authors define the network(s) used.
+The construction of multiple networks, e.g., same entities but using different relations, to capture richer data is present in 18 papers.
+Of these papers, five used the undirected network or the one with direction reversed in tandem with the original network.
+It allows for information propagate from, e.g., the transaction's receiver back to the sender.